-We have a share repurchase program of which there were \$583.4 million common shares remaining to be repurchased under the program as of December 31, 2017.
-The share repurchases are expected to be funded from cash balances, borrowings, and cash generated from operating activities.
+In November 2018, the Company's Board of Directors authorized an additional \$2.0 billion to the share repurchase program which has \$2.1 billion of remaining availability as of December 31, 2018.
+The share repurchases are expected to be funded from cash generated from operating activities, borrowings, and cash balances.
 Repurchases will be made through open market transactions, and the amount and timing of purchases will depend on business and market conditions, the stock price, trading restrictions, the level of acquisition activity, and other factors.

-We have purchased 26.7 million common shares since the inception of the program in 2004 through December 31, 2017, at a total cost of \$3.9 billion.
-During the years ended December 31, 2017 and 2016, we spent \$400 million and \$500 million on the repurchase of 749,254 shares and 1,348,507 shares at an average price per share of \$533.84 and \$370.75, respectively.
-We reissued 270,413 shares and 278,623 shares held in treasury for the exercise of stock options and restricted stock units during 2017 and 2016, respectively.
+We have purchased 27.5 million common shares since the inception of the program in 2004 through December 31, 2018, at a total cost of \$4.4 billion.
+During the years ended December 31, 2018 and 2017, we spent \$475 million and \$400 million on the repurchase of 802,809 shares and 749,254 shares at an average price per share of \$591.65 and \$533.84, respectively.
+We reissued 183,379 shares and 270,413 shares held in treasury for the exercise of stock options and restricted stock units during 2018 and 2017, respectively.